stat-void/Youtube-Livestream-Chat/README.md

 * Low latency -> 5 to 15 seconds

 ## Project Status (Roadmap)
-Current status with the other project is ~60% as of this update.
-Most of the core is done there, leaving only one major part left, and then doing all of the additional fluff + SFX.
-When I come back - Ideas for Version 3 Roadmap:
+I've changed my mind regarding the other project, for now.
+I'll finish V3, then make a video about my findings.

 - Personalisation view - To give a little bit of freedom in the program appearance, such as disabling bloom, or changing the display colors.
-- CRT video afterglow effect creation - In regards to a future project that I'll look into when the current side project is finished.
-I want to test out making a post-processing effect (or a simple quick solution) for that CRT monitor effect when viewed through a camera with different refresh rates.
-In here, it would be a part of the personalisation view.
 - Keyword listener view - An alternate Focus Mode where it tries to capture specific keywords instead.
+Optionally, has options to capture superchats, or membership related events.
 - Submenus for the general tab picker - So that all of these ideas can be better grouped?
-For example, a general option for "chat", that opens a submenu to pick between 3 actual choices - the regular chat, focus mode, or the new keyword listener view (if I make that)?
+For example, a general option for "chat", that opens a submenu to pick between 3 actual choices - the regular chat, focus mode, or the new keyword listener view?
 - Voter updates - Give options for voting to be less strict (the prompt is written somewhere in text), and make an optional addition that allows only people who voted in a specific way to participate in the next vote.
 - Poller updates - Make decay an editable value (currently 20 queries).
 Otherwise I think this view is fine.
 - OAuth version integration, if I can figure it out.
 Then this can be used on membership streams.
 However, I have to find a way that doesn’t involve saving your username/password, because that breaks TOS.
-- Convert any data saving from PlayerPrefs to a JSON document.
-This way, it's much simpler to both delete and carry over data on devices, and it reduces Unity dependencies.
-Eventually, I want to have a pure C# variant of this that can be used on other engines.
+- Data conversion to JSON has been made, but there was a peculiar timer bug that I want to investigate a bit.
+For some reason, Using a custom timer that does send event notifications upon passing, causes UnityWebRequest to stop working?
+- Backlog - CRT video afterglow effect creation - In regards to a future project that I'll look into.
+I want to test out making a post-processing effect (or a simple quick solution) for that CRT monitor effect when viewed through a camera with different refresh rates.
+In here, it would be a part of the personalisation view.
-- More text support, as usual.
+- Backlog - More text support, as usual.

 ## Support
 - Youtube Channel - [Stat Void](https://www.youtube.com/channel/UCRcljlI4ACjc5VWZVr4WdnA).
 Showing interest in the stuff I'm doing is probably the best way to support right now.